.in: Second-level domains

 Before the introduction of liberalised registration policies for the .in domain, only 7000 names had been registered between 1992 and 2004.
 As of March 2010, the number had increased to over 610,000 domain names with 60% of registrations coming from India and the rest from overseas.
 By October 2011, the number had surpassed 1 million domain names.
 As of March 2016, the number has more than doubled to over 2 million domain names.

 Restrictions on use of .in domains

 As per the terms and conditions of the .in registry, domain privacy is not allowed.

 Recently updated EKYC guidelines were issued to all registrars to authenticate new registrants.
 Hence, the previous rule relating to bulk booking of .in domain names has been withdrawn.
 Now customers can book unlimited .in domain names as previously in line with promoting .in TLD on par with other popular TLDs like .com and others which also has no restrictions relating to bulk booking.

 Internationalised domain names and country codes

-India plans to introduce internationalised domain names in the 22 local languages used in the country.
+India has introduced internationalised domain names in the 22 local languages used in the country.
 As of October 2016, fifteen of these internationalised domain names were accepted by ICANN: